 Members wishing to exhibit quilts made from a pattern may enter it in Heritage Arts.
 Quilts exhibited in the Visual Arts – Heritage Arts area will be evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.

-Visual Arts Food Decorating Beginning
+Visual Arts Food/Cake Decorating Beginning (SF 50332)

 Exhibit one of the following:

 - Exhibit four decorated cupcakes, using a minimum of four different techniques.
 Exhibit may use cupcakes OR cupcake forms.

 - Exhibit a single layer decorated cake, using a minimum of four different techniques.
 Exhibit may use cake OR cake form.

 Visual Arts Food/cake Decorating Intermediate (SF 50333)